htshongany/htshongany/README.md

-# Bonjour! 👋
+# Hello! 👋

-Je m'appelle Hamadou Tshongany et je suis un développeur Python depuis 2018.
+My name is Hamadou Tshongany and I have been a Python developer since 2018.

-## À propos de moi

-Je suis passionné par la programmation et j'aime résoudre des problèmes complexes en utilisant Python.
-J'ai travaillé sur de nombreux projets intéressants et j'ai acquis une solide expérience dans ce domaine.
+## About me

+I am passionate about programming and I love solving complex problems using Python.
+I have worked on many interesting projects and have gained solid experience in this field.

-## Mes compétences
+## My skills

 - Python
+- Django
+- Flask
+- C language
+- SQL / MySQL
-- Développement de logiciels
+- Linux
-- Résolution de problèmes
+- Algorithmics

-## Contactez-moi
+## Contact me

-N'hésitez pas à me contacter si vous avez des questions ou si vous souhaitez en savoir plus sur mon travail!
+Feel free to contact me if you have any questions or if you would like to know more about my work!